Thinking about living in Munich as an expat? With our tips and tricks, you'll be well prepared for your new life in the Bavarian capital.

 Author: Boardinghouse Eching - Temporary Housing near Munich

 With its 180 furnished and fully equipped Serviced Apartments, Boardinghaus Eching is one of the largest providers of temporary accommodation in the north of Munich.
-Our accommodation combines the advantages of a rental apartment (kitchen, privacy) with the comfort of hotel-like services - the ideal accommodation for business travelers, commuters, expats, temporary employees and anyone who is looking for a home-from-home feeling on longer trips.
+Our residence combines the advantages of a rental apartment (kitchen, privacy) with the comfort of hotel-like services – the ideal choice for business travelers, commuters, expats, temporary employees and anyone seeking a home-away-from-home feeling on extended trips.

 Disclaimer